 Step 4: Write first, edit later

 As you edit, ask questions.
 Does that paragraph make sense?
 Does it need more detail?
 Is the formatting clean?
 During the editing process, run your content through a spell check and grammar check.
-Tools like Grammarly and GrammarCheck are necessary tools of the trade.
+Tools like Grammarly, Writer, and GrammarCheck are necessary tools of the trade.

 Step 5: Use a call-to-action